 If you want to stand out, you need to show your expertise (James Altucher)

-According to How Clients Buy by Tom McMakin & Doug Fletcher, one of my favourite books, professional services are credence goods.
+According to How Clients Buy by Tom McMakin & Doug Fletcher, one of my favorite books, professional services are credence goods.

 Credence goods are sold very differently.
 Clients do not buy credence goods based on features or attributes.
 Unlike other products, credence goods are sold on trust.